Musbi8788/Musbi8788/README.md

 <p align="left">
 I’m a 21-year-old creative and tech enthusiast currently working as an intern and facilitator at Myfarm, a hands-on skills center in The Gambia.
 I specialize in Python development, web design (HTML, CSS, WordPress, Bootstrap), and graphic design.

 I’m passionate about using technology to solve real-world problems and create meaningful tools for my local community.
-I co-founded **Blueprint Creators**, a student-led web and graphic design team, and small businesses including **Lax Drip** (custom skull caps) and **Okrika Street** (thrift clothing).
+I co-founded **Blueprint Creators**, a student-led web and graphic design team, and small businesses including **Lax Drip** (custom skull caps).

-Currently, I’m building full-stack projects such as **WaaTax** (a local business tax tracker) and **Gamzon** (an e-commerce platform).
+Currently, I’m building full-stack projects such as **Gamzon** (an e-commerce platform) and **MyFarm**(a school website).
 I’m also learning Flask, Django, Python automation, and improving my skills in project architecture and deployment.

 I love contributing to creative projects, collaborating with like-minded people, and continuously learning new technologies.
 Outside of coding, I enjoy playing chess and exploring entrepreneurial ideas.
 </p>